joelsgp/where-do-we-begin/README.md

 tags

 I should ask rtvs by podcast email "if you were a wmp visualiser which one would you be" and ask permission to run the stream at the same time

+could fork podcastparser to make it return a typed dict